 Because of the symmetry of mandalas, they look great cut into segments to fit different places.
 Try playing with different detailing to fill the space in an interesting way.

 Shoulder Mandala Tattoo

-Mandalas make for a great sleeve cap or just a shoulder tattoo in general, as the shape mimics that of the shoulder.
-For even more intrigue, have the center of your shoulder be the focal point of your mandala.
+Mandalas make for a great sleeve cap or just shoulder tattoos in general, as the shape mimics the joint's rounded structure.
+For even more intrigue, have the center of your shoulder be the focal point of your mandala tattoo.

 Fade-Out Mandala Tattoo

-Don’t box your mandala in with an outline!
+Don't want to box your mandala in with an outline?
 Instead, have the outer layer fizzle out with dot detailing for a unique touch.

 Dotwork Mandala Tattoo

 For some delicate touches, have your detailing done in dotwork rather than lines.